-There seems to be a lot of debate around how best to extract data from legacy email archives.
-Some say API is the only way to go, as this is the only way to ensure 100% reliability and data integrity.
-Others say only a Direct connection can deliver the extraction speeds enterprises demand when migrating what could be many TBs to the cloud.
+There is a lot of debate around how best to extract data from legacy email archives.
+Some say API is the only way to go, as it’s the only way to ensure 100% reliability and data integrity.
+Others say only a Direct connection can deliver the extraction speeds enterprises demand when migrating TBs to the cloud.

 The fact is, the ‘API camp’ and the ‘Direct camp’ are both right!

-Let’s first look at the API extraction approach in the context of Symantec’s Enterprise Vault.
+Let’s look at the API extraction approach in the context of Symantec’s Enterprise Vault.

 Quite rightly, Symantec is unable to endorse a migration that uses a non-API approach.
-Whether you’re upgrading or restructuring EV, migrating to Enterprise Vault.cloud, or even moving away from EV to say, Office 365, the API route is really the only way to go….although there are some serious caveats that we’ll cover later in this article.
+Whether you’re upgrading or restructuring Enterprise Vault (EV), migrating to Enterprise Vault.cloud, or even moving away from EV to say, Microsoft Office 365, the Enterprise Vault API route is really the only way to go.
+Having said that, there are some serious caveats that we’ll cover later in this article.

 Next, although it’s easy to directly access generic CIFS/SMB storage or widely used devices like EMC Centera, there are many other storage options (from vendors including Amazon, Rackspace, Dell and Hitachi) which rely on the Enterprise Vault Streamer API to act as a go-between.